oliolaina/traitor/README.md

 # Traitor

-aaaaaaa
+aaaaaaaoooooooo

-exploit low-hanging fruit to pop a root shell.
-Linux privilege escalation made easy!
+exploit low-hanging fruit to pop a root shell. you had my eyes american sports

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: